 North Island Masters Track & Field Championships are held

-every year in late November.
+occasionally in early December (exceptions noted below).
 They were first held in 1986,

 five years after the South Island equivalent was founded and